Fixed vs. variable-rate electricity plans in Texas:

 Without a long-term contract, month-to-month plans can make it easy to switch electricity plans or providers.
 When electricity rates dip, variable-rate plans can also help customers save.

-On the flip side, with the flexibility of variable-rate plans comes exposure to market volatility, because the monthly energy rate may be based on wholesale electricity costs.
+On the flip side, with the flexibility of variable-rate plans comes exposure to market volatility.
 Without a locked-in energy rate, your monthly bill could change significantly with the rise and fall of energy prices, making it harder to budget for energy.
 It's a trade-off between flexibility and predictability.

 For most retail electricity customers in Texas, deciding between a fixed and variable rate is one of many factors that can impact their electricity plan choice.
 Why?
 One primary reason is the vast majority of Texas is a deregulated market.

-In a regulated energy market, customers are usually provided a “one-size-fits-all” plan from their local utility company.
+In a regulated energy market, customers are may be provided a “one-size-fits-all” plan from their local utility company.
 This is the case in many states and regions across the country.
-In contrast, since Texas is deregulated, homeowners, renters and businesses customers have more freedom in their choices.
+In contrast, in the deregulated areas of Texas, homeowners, renters and businesses have more freedom in their choices.

 So in Texas, along with making the basic choice between a fixed and variable rate, you’ll have plenty of options when it comes to pinpointing a plan that best meets your needs.